Estuary

 Step 3: Initiate Real-Time Data Sync from NetSuite to BigQuery

-• With the setup complete, Estuary Flow will now perform real-time data replication from NetSuite to BigQuery.
+• With the setup complete, Estuary will now perform real-time data replication from NetSuite to BigQuery.
 This ensures that your BigQuery data warehouse remains up-to-date with the latest information from NetSuite, enabling seamless integration and advanced data analysis.

 Video Walkthrough